espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 **Function:**

-Obtain the common name of the SSL client of each connection.
+Query the common name of the SSL client of each connection.

 **Command:**